Tuesday, February 4, 2025

 Actually, some tremendous strides have recently been made towards the Nepal Bhasa movement after the restoration of democracy in 1990 and after the abolition of the monarchy: Official government declaration that our language is Nepal Bhasa.
 Nepal Sambat is recognized as the national sambat.
 Sankhadhar Sakhwa is declared the national Bibhuti.
 Nepal Bhasa's impact in print and electronic media is growing etc.

 Overall, there is a sense that despite all these gains, Newah unity's practical trajectory is still far from satisfactory.
+There are lots of Newah dreams that have not been fulfilled.

+The number of Newah community organizations are on the rise in Nepal and abroad.
 But, if the prominent Newah organizations in Nepal and in other countries chart out their strategies as per their petty interest, they are sure to undermine the genuine values of the broader Nepal Bhasa movement and Newah unity.

+In fact, the discrepancy between the rhetoric and action is the main problem with our Newah leaders and also with the mainstream politicians.
 The precondition for real Newah unity is the creation of Newah awareness, the pride and feeling of being a Newah.
 No doubt, Newah awareness cannot be achieved overnight too.

 But the Newah frontline leaders who had committed to work together for the cause of Newah unity have not been able to carry out any substantial moves to bring about broader Newah awareness, to bring about timely changes in the caste behavior of different religious groups within the Newah ethnicity.